jeandedieuH/airbnb-clone-project/README.md

 - A payment is linked to one booking.
 - A payment is made by the guest (user) and received by the host (user, through the booking/property relationship).
 ## Feature Breakdown
+### 1. User Management
+Enables users to register, log in, manage their profiles, and set their roles as guests or hosts.
+This feature ensures secure access and personalized experiences for users, forming the foundation for all other interactions on the platform.

+### 2. Property Management
+Allows hosts to list, edit, and remove properties, upload images, and provide detailed descriptions and pricing.
+This feature gives property owners control over their listings and ensures guests have access to accurate and up-to-date information.
+### 3. Booking System
+Lets guests search for available properties, select dates, and make reservations with real-time availability checks.
+The booking system manages reservation conflicts and streamlines the process of securing a stay, providing a seamless user experience.
+### 4. Review and Rating System
+Enables guests to leave reviews and ratings for properties and hosts after their stay.
+This feature builds trust within the community by offering transparency and feedback for both guests and hosts.
+### 5. Payment Integration
+Handles secure processing of payments for bookings, including payment confirmation and tracking transaction status.
+Payment integration ensures confidence in financial transactions between guests and hosts, making the platform commercially viable.
+### 6. Search and Filtering
+Allows users to search for properties by location, date, price range, and amenities.
+This feature helps users find listings that match their preferences quickly and efficiently.
+### 7. Host Dashboard
+Provides hosts with an interface to manage their properties, view upcoming bookings, track earnings, and respond to guest inquiries.
+The dashboard simplifies property management and helps hosts stay organized.
+### 8. Responsive Design
+Ensures the platform is accessible and user-friendly on desktops, tablets, and mobile devices.
+Responsive design expands the usability of the application, allowing users to interact with it from any device.

 ## API Security Overview
 ## CI/CD Pipeline Overview